fdwr/sigkill.dk/links.md

   are at least partly a parody).
 If you followed the link, you'll have discovered that the proper Bitreich website is not actually accessible over HTTP - instead, you are directed to use Gopher.
-I advice using the venerable text mode Gopher client (and browser) [lynx](https://lynx.browser.org/) to explore Gopherspace, with Bitreich as the starting point.
+I advice using the text mode Gopher client (and browser) `sacc` to explore Gopherspace, with Bitreich as the starting point.
 It's a surprisingly pleasant retro experience, and feels a lot more personal and decentralised than the modern web.

 * [Dan Luu](https://danluu.com/) is a programmer and writes interesting and very well-researched articles.
 [The one on computer